Special Education

 - A statement that the child has been informed of the child's rights under Part B of IDEA (if any) that will transfer to the child on reaching the age of majority.

-The Planning and Placement Team Meeting
+The Planning and Placement Team Meeting: A Collaborative problem-solving process

 At its essence the Planning and Placement Team meeting is a collaborative problem-solving process.
 All members of the team, including the parents, should come to the table with an open mind ready to listen to the varied perspectives of the entire team.
 Each and every individual with a disability presents with a different constellation of strengths and challenges that require a creative and collaborative approach to planning.
 Successful teams understand from the beginning that this process is complex and dynamic and must respond to the changing needs of a student throughout their educational career.
 Open and honest communication is essential to the process.
 Each student must have at least one PPT annually to determine the contents of the IEP.
 Meetings during the year can be held to adjust to changing needs.
 Any member of the team, including parents, can request a PPT to discuss progress and ask the team to consider adjustments based on that progress.
 PPT meetings are scheduled at mutually agreeable times for all team members.
 There are 5 primary types of PPT meetings.
 Each has a distinct purpose.
 Click on the links below to see them described in detail.